 New York Bar Exam

 Many LL.M. students choose to sit for a bar examination in the United States upon completion of their Master of Laws studies.
 Although most states do not permit individuals to sit for their bar examinations unless they hold a J.D. degree from a U.S. law school, California and New York are the most notable exceptions to this rule.
-Many LL.M. students sit for the bar exam in New York State because its admission rules are hospitable to attorneys trained outside the U.S. This goal can generally be achieved within the confines of the educational curriculum of the Wake Forest LL.M. program.
+Many LL.M. students sit for the bar exam in New York State because its admission rules are hospitable to attorneys trained outside the U.S. This goal can generally be achieved within the confines of the educational curriculum of the Wake Forest LL.M. program, though please be sure to refer to the regulations pertinent to the required legal education for those that have studied Law in a foreign country.
+Your academic and professional advisors will be able to counsel you on these requirements as well.

-Foreign lawyers who intend to reside permanently and practice law in the United States or those who wish to take other state bar examinations should consider applying for the three-year JD degree program at Wake Forest Law.
+Foreign lawyers who intend to reside permanently and practice law in the United States or those who wish to take other state bar examinations should consider applying for the Two-Year JD for International Lawyers program at Wake Forest Law.

 New York Bar Overview: